modernweb-dev/web/docs/docs/dev-server/plugins/writing-plugins.md

 This hook is useful for small modifications, such as injecting environment variables, or for compiling files to JS before serving them to the browser.

-In a web server the response body is not always a string, but it can be a binary buffer or stream.
-If you the dev server sees that the response is utf-8, it will convert the body to a string for you to make writing transform plugins easier.
+In a web server, the response body is not always a string, but it can be a binary buffer or stream.
+If the dev server sees that the response is utf-8, it will convert the body to a string for you to make writing transform plugins easier.
 If you are transforming non-standard file types, you may also need to include a `resolveMimeType` hook.
 A good example of this is `.ts` files, which in Koa defaults to a streaming video.

 <details>
   <summary>Read more</summary>